 About the Expert

-Jared Cohen is the founder and president of Jigsaw, a technology incubator at Alphabet Inc. previously known as Google Ideas.
-He also serves as the senior advisor to Alphabet's Executive Chairman Eric Schmidt and an adjunct senior fellow at the Council on Foreign Relations.
-From 2006 to 2010 he served as a member of the secretary of state's Policy Planning Staff and a close advisor to both Condoleezza Rice and Hillary Clinton.
+Jared Cohen is founder and CEO of Jigsaw, an independent unit at Google focused on building technology to address global security challenges, and an adjunct senior fellow at the Council on Foreign Relations.
+Prior to Alphabet, he was Google’s first director of ideas and chief advisor to Google’s CEO and Executive Chairman Eric Schmidt.
+From 2006 to 2010 he served as a member of the Secretary of State’s policy-planning staff and as a close advisor to both Condoleezza Rice and Hillary Clinton.

-Cohen received his BA from Stanford University and his MPhil in International Relations from University of Oxford, where he studied as a Rhodes scholar.
+Cohen received his BA from Stanford University and his MPhil in international relations from the University of Oxford, where he studied as a Rhodes Scholar.
 He speaks fluent Swahili.